wmclifford/mcp-maven-central-search/PLANNING.md

 * This file is the **authoritative specification** for v1 behavior
 * GitHub Issues reference sections here instead of duplicating detail
 * IDE agents must follow this document and must not expand scope without discussion

+---

+## Workflow Policy (Repo Governance)

+This repository uses a PR-based workflow by default.

+- Work is performed on a feature branch and submitted via Pull Request (PR).
+- A GitHub Issue is considered **Done** only when:
+    - the PR has been merged into `main`, and
+    - required CI checks have passed.
+- Agents should not close issues immediately after pushing a branch.
+    - Instead, agents should comment with the PR link + commit SHA and leave the issue open.
+- Epic issues are closed manually by a human once all child issues are merged and verified.